R. Sharath Jois: Yoga teacher

 When he was 19 years old, his mother told him that he should begin assisting his grandfather in the yoga shala, as there were many students, and his grandfather was not a young man anymore.
 From that time, he became Pattabhi Jois's full-time assistant.
 It was during these years that Sharath's devotion to the practice deepened and he began to intuit its transformative power.

 Jois studied the experiential as well as the theoretical aspects of yoga with his grandfather for quite some time before he felt that he was ready to guide others through the method.
-Sharath notes that it is important for a practitioner to understand the asana and the associated vinyasa before teaching others.
+Sharath noted that it was important for a practitioner to understand the asana and the associated vinyasa before teaching others.
 He spent countless hours observing his grandfather teach, working with students of various body types, and developing a sense of how to work with individual differences.

-As a teacher, Jois reinforces the idea that Ashtanga yoga is a process and that asanas are simply one aspect of the practice, preparing individuals to incorporate the other limbs into their lives.
-There are many layers to the practice and although it may appear as a linear practice, marked by progression based on the addition of new asanas, it is in fact much more nuanced.
-This is why students are encouraged to focus on the physical practice because the experiential aspects of the practice are where the true learning occurs, not simply by reading about yoga theory; the practice is the foundation for the practical application of yoga theory.
+As a teacher, Jois reinforces the idea that Ashtanga yoga was a process and that asanas are simply one aspect of the practice, preparing individuals to incorporate the other limbs into their lives.
+There are many layers to the practice and although it may appear as a linear practice, marked by progression based on the addition of new asanas, it was in fact much more nuanced.
+This was why students are encouraged to focus on the physical practice because the experiential aspects of the practice are where the true learning occurs, not simply by reading about yoga theory; the practice was the foundation for the practical application of yoga theory.
 He studied under his grandfather for twenty years.

 Jois began traveling internationally with his grandfather in the 1990s to teach Ashtanga yoga.
 They felt it was imperative to travel and teach an authentic system of yoga in the West where yoga was becoming increasingly popular and being taught in non-traditional ways.
-In efforts to maintain the integrity and tradition of the practice, he continues to travel and teach worldwide.
+In efforts to maintain the integrity and tradition of the practice, he continued to travel and teach worldwide.